KassieKitsune/pkPrism/README.md

 ___

 ### Why isn't this an official plugin?
 Similar plugins have been requested and submitted for the main Vencord fork at least three or four times by our count.
-Each time they were rejected on the basis of being too niche and their creators subsequently abandonned the projects.
+Each time they were rejected on the basis of being too niche and their creators subsequently abandoned the projects.
 <center>

 ## Testimonials